-The Agency's Board partnered in over \$40 million in private development projects to assist in funding the cost of needed public infrastructure, environmental remediation, roadway, and access improvements through Owner Participation Agreements (OPA).
+The Agency's Board has partnered in over \$40 million in private development projects to assist in funding the cost of needed public infrastructure, environmental remediation, and roadway and access improvements through Owner Participation Agreements (OPA).
 Through the OPA, the Agency reimburses the developer for identified public improvements from increased property taxes that result from the private investment.
-New OPAs approved in 2016 included the Gritman Medical Office Building, Identity on Main, Dawson's Corner, and Third and Jackson projects.
+In fiscal year 2018, the agency paid \$66,253 in OPA developer reimbursements.